It doesn’t matter how well-intentioned a person is about their credit scores or financial health, life has a way of thwarting them.

-No matter how much a person cares about their credit score and financial health, life has a way of thwarting even the most well-intentioned plans.
-Job loss, a reduction in income, and unexpected medical conditions can make keeping up with bills difficult or even impossible.
-During the worst times of your life, it’s often your credit score that suffers the most.
+Job loss, reduced income, and unexpected medical conditions can make keeping up with bills difficult or even impossible.
+Unfortunately, during the worst times of your life, it’s often your credit scores that suffer the most.

 But, there is some good news if you are willing to jump through a few hoops to build your credit over time.
-With a secured credit card, you have the potential to improve your credit health and prove you can use credit responsibly.
+With a secured credit card, you have the potential to rebuild your credit history and prove you can use credit responsibly.
 Even better is the fact that you can usually get approved for one regardless of how bad your credit is.

 What is a secured credit card?